RizTrey/Dijkstra-Algorithm-Visualizer/README.md

 # Visualisation of Dijkstra's Shortest Path Algorithm  <img src="./img/logo.svg" height="36">

-A web application for a school project - Development of a Software Application for Teaching Computer Networking.

 ## What is this?
 The application is a tool to help students visualise how Dijkstra's algorithm runs.